nabeelvalley/docs/src/content/blog/2022/06-07/typescript-json-database.md

 description: Create a simple database that's backed to a JSON file using Typescript and Node.js
 ---

+---
+published: true
+title: A Simple JSON Backed Database in Typescript
+subtitle: 07 July 2022
+description: Create a simple database that's backed to a JSON file using Typescript and Node.js
+---

 # Define the database

 The database is defined as a class which has an in-memory store `data` and a `persist` method that allows for persisting the database to a file as well as  content when an instance is created from an existing JSON file